misavojte/GazePlotterDocs/advanced/app-dev-build.md

 ---

 # App dev & build
-GazePlotter uses Vite.js to build the app from TypeScript modules.
-The development set-up requires that you have Node (14 or higher) installed.
+GazePlotter uses Vite.js to build the app from Svelte components and TypeScript modules.
+The development set-up requires that you have Node (16 or higher) installed.

 The project uses VitePress for documentation, more in the [Docs dev & build](./docs-dev-build) section.